 Resurrection: Death, Science, and the Profound Meaning of Spring.
 Spring is a time of rebirth and renewal.
 Easter, whose name comes from the Pagan celebration of Ostara, celebrates spring within the Christian theology of resurrection and the defeat of death.
 What meaning might “resurrection” have for Non-theists?
 Science offers a springtime way of thinking about death and resurrection, one infused with hope, renewal, legacy, even rebirth.

 - Seven Candles: Science for a Deeper Spirituality, my flagship multimedia presentation about the spirituality of science is great for both worship and RE, though it is nearly an hour long and replaces much of the traditional liturgical elements.
 UCH (PA), MainLine (PA), First Parish Concord (MA), and Marietta (OH) have all done this with good success.
 Other congregations prefer Seven Candles on Saturday evening, and a spinoff sermon the next morning for worship.
 All my talks are appropriate for RE from middle-school up.
 For younger kids, I can read my children's book about the Great Story and discuss other (non-science) origin stories.

 Availability: Anytime within 3 hours of of Harrisburg, PA.
 Will go further in summer.

 Fee arrangements: Home Hospitality for Saturday evening may be requested based on distance.
-Payment is whatever your congregation standard fee for presenters is.
+Payment is whatever your congregation's standard fee for presenters is.